big-data-and-economics/big-data-class-materials/README.md

 ## Pull Request of a Specific Commit

-If you want to make a pull request of a specific commit (and not all changes you have made), you have two options:
+If you want to make a pull request of a specific commit (and not all changes you have made), you are best off using the command line interface for Git.
+You'll need to do something called [cherry picking](https://stackoverflow.com/questions/66639992/git-create-branch-that-is-equal-to-master-of-fork-parent).
+Here's how you do it:

-**Option 1: Manually create a new fork**

-1. Create a separate fork of the upstream repository for each commit you want to make a pull request for.
-2. Clone this separate fork to your local machine, make the changes, commit, and push.
-3. Pull request from this separate fork.

-This is the easiest option, but it does mean you will have to clone multiple forks to your local machine.

-**Option 2: Use the command line (Git Bash, WSL, Terminal)**
+**Use the command line (Git Bash, WSL, Terminal)**

 1. Create a fork of this repository (called the upstream repository) if you have not before
 2. Clone the forked repo to your local computer